LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Introduction

 \section{Introduction}

-Graphs are the preferred modality in numerous scientific domains, permitting the study of dyadic relationships in a highly efficient manner.
+Graphs are the preferred modality in numerous scientific domains, permitting the study of dyadic relationships in an efficient manner.
 Their broad applicability comes with several challenges that make them harder to process with standard deep learning architectures.
-Among these characteristics are \begin{inparaenum}[(i)] \item a mixture of geometrical information~(via node and edge features) and topological information~(via the edges themselves), \item highly variable cardinalities even within the same dataset, and \item a lack of a canonical representation. \end{inparaenum} The development of suitable models is thus crucial for advancing the field of \emph{graph representation learning}.
+Among these characteristics are \begin{inparaenum}[(i)] \item a mixture of geometrical information~(via node and edge features) and topological information~(via the edges), \item highly variable cardinalities even within the same dataset, and \item a lack of a canonical representation. \end{inparaenum} The development of suitable models is thus crucial for advancing the field of \emph{graph representation learning}.
 Contemporary research largely focuses on \emph{message passing neural networks}~(MPNNs), i.e., architectures that are based on local diffusion-like concepts.
-While powerful, MPNNs also exhibit intrinsic limitations, which may pose severe obstacles for certain applications: For instance, MPNNs tend to lose ``signals'' in graphs of high diameter~\citep{oversmoothing1, oversmoothing2, oversquashing}, and many architectures are incapable of efficiently leveraging substruture information~\citep{counting}.
+While powerful, they exhibit intrinsic limitations: For instance, MPNNs tend to lose ``signals'' in graphs of high diameter~\citep{oversmoothing1, oversmoothing2, oversquashing}, and may be incapable of efficiently leveraging substructure information~\citep{counting}.

-As an alternative to pure MPNNs, inspired by the transformer architecture \citep{attention}, recent work started focusing on \emph{positional encodings}~(PEs) and \emph{structural encodings}~(SEs) of graphs, denoting functions that assign embeddings to nodes based on locality or relational information, respectively~\citep{bench-gnns, Kreuzer21a, gps}.
-Most PEs/SEs are based on \emph{either} geometrical aspects~(like coordinates, curvature, or distances) \emph{or} topological aspects~(like Laplacians or random walks), which may potentially limit their expressivity in practice.
-To overcome this, we propose a new positional encoding that leverages \emph{both} geometry \emph{and} topology.
-Our positional encoding, which we refer to as LEAP, affords end-to-end-training and is based on a \emph{local} and \emph{learnable} variant of the Euler Characteristic Transform~(ECT), a geometrical-topological invariant that is easy to calculate and highly expressive.
+As an alternative to MPNNs, inspired by the transformer architecture \citep{attention}, recent work focuses on \emph{positional encodings}~(PEs) and \emph{structural encodings}~(SEs) of graphs, denoting functions that assign embeddings to nodes based on locality or relational information, respectively~\citep{bench-gnns, Kreuzer21a, gps}.
+Most PEs/SEs are based on \emph{either} geometrical aspects~(like coordinates, curvature, or distances) \emph{or} topological aspects~(like Laplacians or random walks), which may limit their practical expressivity.
+To overcome this, we propose LEAP, a new end-to-end-trainable positional encoding that leverages \emph{both} geometry \emph{and} topology.
+Being based on a local, learnable variant of the Euler Characteristic Transform~(ECT), a geometrical-topological invariant, LEAP is easy to calculate and highly expressive.